The 2018 Ottawa Brain Bee will be held Saturday April 28!

 How do I prepare for the Ottawa Brain Bee?

-Come to the Brain Bee Prep Sessions at Carleton University, held every other Saturday, in the Science Student’s Success Center (SSSC) From January 6th through to March 24th.
+Come to the Brain Bee Prep Sessions at Carleton University, held every other Saturday, in Room 1006 (10th floor) of Dunton Tower (find it on the following Campus Map), from January 13th through to March 24th.

-For the first 4 weeks of April, Carleton Neuroscience students host Brain Bee Intensive Review Sessions, EVERY Saturday from 1-4pm in the SSSC.
+For 4 weeks from March 31st to April 21st, Carleton Neuroscience students host Brain Bee Intensive Review Sessions, EVERY Saturday from 1-4pm at Carleton University (tentatively room 1006 Dunton Tower).
 These 3 hour sessions help highlight and reinforce important learning, and give students a chance to partake in practice quizzes and mock patient interviews.

 All training materials are freely available online, and you can find a suggested study guide on our study resources page which will be used by the clubs for group study.